humanoid-path-planner/hpp-doc/instructions/stable-sources.md

-## Source installation on ubuntu-18.04 64 bit with ros-melodic
+## Source installation on ubuntu-20.04 64 bit with ros-noetic

-To install all the packages on ubuntu 18.04 LTS 64 bit, you should do the following steps:
+To install all the packages on ubuntu 20.04 LTS 64 bit, you should do the following steps:

-  1. install ROS-melodic: follow steps 1.1 to 1.3 of [the ROS installation website.](http://wiki.ros.org/melodic/Installation/Ubuntu).
+  1. install ROS-noetic: follow steps 1.1 to 1.3 of [the ROS installation website.](http://wiki.ros.org/noetic/Installation/Ubuntu).

   2. install robotpkg: follow [the robotpkg installation website](http://robotpkg.openrobots.org/debian.html).